Speedcubing: 3x3x3

 The standard 3x3x3 can be solved using several methods.
 The most commonly used methods for speedcubing are CFOP, Roux, and ZZ, which are generally considered to achieve the fastest times.
+An emerging method, named ZB, is currently being adopted by the fastest cubers.
+It consists of learning 400+ algorithms and is incredibly dependent on pattern recognition and memorization.
 The CFOP method is used by the majority of cubers and employs a layer-by-layer system with numerous algorithms for solving the final layer.
 The method starts by creating a cross on any side of the cube, followed by F2L where 4 corner edge pairs are inserted into the cross, followed by OLL (Orientation of the Last Layer) where the top side is solved in 1 of 57 algorithms, and finally PLL (Permutation of the Last Layer) where you do 1 of 21 algorithms to solve the rest of the cube.
-Roux, the second most popular method, which starts by forming a 3x2x1 block on both sides of the cube and solves the middle layer last, using fewer algorithms.
+Roux, the second most popular method, which starts by forming a 1x2x3 block on one side of the cube, repeating it on the other side, and solves the middle and top layer last, uses fewer algorithms.
 ZZ uses a unique step called Edge Orientation to improve the ergonomics of turning by removing the amount of rotations during a solve.
 Another notable method is Petrus, which has been popular at times in the past; however, it is now considered sub-optimal to CFOP and Roux and was abandoned due to its unfavorable finger tricks.

 Solving larger cubes, such as 4x4x4 and 5x5x5, is most often done by reducing them to 3x3x3 and solving them like so, while 2x2x2 can be solved with the same or similar methods as 3x3x3.
 However, specialized 2x2x2 methods are quicker, and are regarded as superior to 3x3x3 methods.
 These methods include Ortega, CLL, and the EG method (which can allow users to plan the entire solution during inspection).